 Benefits and Perks

-Benefits packages do tend to lack paid time off; Fannie Mae Corporation gives paid vacation days to one in four respondents and sick leave to 37 percent.
-A large number of workers contribute to 401(k) savings accounts sponsored by the firm.
-The vast majority of respondents have health insurance, and benefits for most workers also include dental insurance.
-The company also dishes out perks such as life insurance, tuition reimbursement, a casual working environment, and flexible hours.
+Benefits packages do tend to lack paid time off; Fannie Mae Corporation gives paid vacation days to 30 percent and sick leave to two-fifths of respondents.
+A large number of employees plan for retirement by taking advantage of the company-sponsored 401(k) program.
+For the vast majority of employees, benefits include health insurance, and most employees get dental coverage, too.
+A few more workplace perks are tuition reimbursement, a casual working environment, life insurance, and flexible hours.